Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Discussion

 For an intuitive control of an active exoskeleton, both the physical and cognitive HRI should be optimised.
-For instance, the mechanism should be lightweight, actuators and transmissions should be able to provide high torque and speed, and at the same time, do not add to the angular and linear momentum of joint motion.
+For instance, the mechanism should be lightweight; actuators and transmissions should be able to provide high torque and speed; and at the same time, do not add unwanted angular and linear momentum to the joint motion.
 An intent detection system is responsible for extracting the commands for intuitive control of the exoskeleton.
-Different approaches for intent detection/interpretation has been suggested in the literature, from sensors combination and their positions to signal processing and intent prediction.
+This is one of the critical aspects of cognitive system design for exoskeletons.
 Intent interpretation is the act of mapping input signals from sensors to the desired intention.
-It can be achieved using either model-based or model-free approaches.
-With the increasing popularity of artificial intelligence (AI) and using data-based techniques in recent years, AI model-free approaches have become popular.
+This can be achieved using either model-based or model-free approaches.
+With the increasing popularity of artificial intelligence (AI) and data-based techniques, AI model-free approaches have gained popularity.
 These systems can be developed to be more versatile and adaptable to different individuals, situations and tasks.
-Following surveying renowned attempts for both methods, we proposed a model to identify the gait cycle phase from only one EMG input signal.
-The modelling results showed up to 0.91 Area Under the ROC Curve (AUC) performance despite the small size of the data and lack of redundant signals.
-As part of our future work, we will consider increasing the number of input channels and training the extended dataset.
-We anticipate that this leads to more sophisticated models with better accuracy and consistency.
+Different methods for intent detection/interpretation have been proposed in the literature, from sensors combination and their positions to signal processing and intent prediction.
+Fig. \ref{selection} presents a guideline for exoskeleton selection for different purposes.